drjubbs/dota-stats/README.md

 # TODO
-- Check /errors for malformed responses I continue be getting from the API
+- Check logs and /errors for malformed responses I continue be getting from the API

+- Make sure `fetch_win_rate.py` is updating properly in terms of date ranges

+- Move win rate visualizations from jupyter into server.

+- Replace other instances of "INSERT INTO ....
+DUPLICATE KEY" with "REPLACE INTO"

 - Think about how to balance coefficients in logistic regression when 2nd order effects are include (i.e. shift weight on coefficients from hero-hero interactions onto base hero).
 Perhaps fit the model in two stages, with the hero/hero interactions on the residuals.